Skip to content Skip to footer navigation

 They were so appalled at this appliance's poor performance, they gave it the lowest score they have ever given a fridge in CHOICE's long history.
 Ever.

 Why is it so bad?
-As well as using a ton of energy and being expensive to run, our testers uncovered wild fluctuations in the temperature of the appliance, which means your food is likely to go off far more quickly than it should.
+As well as using a tonne of energy and being expensive to run, our testers uncovered wild fluctuations in temperature, which means your food is likely to go off far more quickly than it should.

 Add to that an eye-watering price tag, and this is definitely one to avoid.